 The school offers a wide range of sports.
-We also enter school teams in diverse competitions.
-Please let the school office know if you would like to be on the email list to receive regular updates.
+We also enter school teams in a variety of competitions.
 Kirsten Scott is our sports co-ordinator and can be contacted on firstname.lastname@example.org

 Our Year 7 and 8 students attend Technology classes at Mt Aspiring College once a week.

 If your child is transferring from another school, we will need information on where he or she is achieving in the different curriculum areas to help group them quickly upon arrival.
 Your child will then be retested as soon as possible.
 Previous school reports/portfolios are most useful and will be returned to you once we have looked at them.

 On Wednesday afternoons, for six weeks prior to your child’s fifth birthday, when he or she will start school, we run a transition to school programme.
 Our new entrant teacher will be in touch 8 weeks before the start date to arrange these times with you.
 This is an important part of settling your child into school when they first begin and helps to familiarise them with the school environment.

 Uniform - Click here to take you to the Uniform page.